Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 - Review the Agent Yaml
   1. Open the `incident_diagnosis_agent.yaml` in VS Code
       ![alt text](images/incident_diagnosis_agent.png)
   2. All agents on the backend get defined as yaml.
-We can create a new agent in the same fasion.
+We can create a new agent in the same fashion.
   3. Notice how all the fields match the UI fields.
 Also Notice we're using a different LLM.
   4. If you're using a shared environment Add your initials to the agent name
   5. https://developer.watson-orchestrate.ibm.com/agents/build_agent